ARM-software/abi-aa/aapcs64/aapcs64.rst

    PageBreak

-The Standard Variants
+The standard variants
 =====================

-Half-precision Format Compatibility
+Half-precision format compatibility
 -----------------------------------

 The set of values that can be represented in Arm Alternative format differs from the set that can be represented in IEEE754-2008 format rendering code built to use either format incompatible with code that uses the other.
 Nevertheless, most code will make no use of either format and will therefore be compatible with both variants.